Your shopping cart is empty!

 You can increase the amount of colloidal humus in your composting significantly by sprinkling the SoilFixer Humification Agent onto your new waste as it is added to the heap/bin.
 This powder increases the % colloidal humus to 30-40% (by dry weight).

 Once you have your “super” compost, you can add it to containers.
 You will notice pots and containers are revitalised as the nutrients are released.
 You will also find the potting mix resits drying out and absorbs and retains water much better.
-You just need to take care not to add to much as the water holding capacity needs to be balanced against the need for air spaces for essential root aeration.
-We typically mix shop bought compost 2:1 with compost made with the humification agent.
-We would aim to add the “super compost" to a clay based soli around 10:1 (10% by volume).
+You just need to take care not to add too much as the water-holding capacity needs to be balanced against the need for air spaces for essential root aeration.
+We typically mix shop-bought compost 2:1 with compost made with the humification agent.
+We would aim to add the “super compost" to clay-based soil around 10:1 (10% by volume).

-We will add more information on biochar, colloidal humus, composting and soil additives to our FAQ and blog in due course so please register for our updates.
+We will add more information on biochar, Terra Preta, composting and soil additives to our FAQ and blog in due course so please register for our updates.

-Tony Callaghan, inventor of the patented HOTBIN composter, has authored many posts on how to compost and how to compost more effectively.
+Tony Callaghan, the inventor of the hot bin composting system (UK patent 2496234), has authored many posts on how to compost and how to compost more effectively.